On this page:

 An agent’s representative must have written authority to act on behalf of their employer.
 The licensed estate agent is responsible for the employee’s professional conduct.

 Only deal with a licensed estate agent or an authorised agent’s representative.
-You can check whether a person is a licensed estate agent or an agent’s representative by searching the Victorian Business Licensing Authority’s public register of estate agents.
+You can check whether a person is a licensed estate agent or an agent’s representative on our Public register - search for a licensed estate agent page.

 If you list your property with an agent, you are engaging the agent to help sell your property.
 The agent will charge a fee for this service, usually in the form of a commission.